NixOS/rfcs/rfcs/0091-pure-object-prototypes.md

 This maze of mostly similar yet subtly different yet incompatible constructs raises the barrier to entry to learning and using Nix.
-Therefore, to end this anarchy... let's create another extension system!
+Therefore, to end this fragmentation... let's create another extension system!
 But this time, to ensure that it's for good, let's make it noticeably better than the previous ones.